 Toothaches are nasty things that can make it hard for you to eat, think, talk, sleep, and generally function.
 The cause of toothache can be varied (see the left sidebar), but the ultimate cure for a toothache is usually the same: go to a dentist.
 Lucky for tooth-achy you, though, there are lots of home remedies for toothache pain, and we offer those for your perusal here.
 Keep in mind though that it may be a good idea to check in with your dentist to avoid worsening pain, damage, and eventual loss of the tooth.

 Causes of Toothache

-A toothache can be the result of a poor diet and poor dental hygiene, a symptom of a serious dental problem, or a “transferred” symptom of a serious health problem else where in the body.
+A toothache can be the result of a poor diet and poor dental hygiene, or worse a symptom of a serious dental problem, or a “transferred” symptom of a serious health problem elsewhere in the body.
 Here are some of the more common causes of toothache in each category:

 Diet and Hygiene